elmiko/s2i-rust-container/README.md

 The version branches labelled `vX.Y.Z` correspond to Rust versions that have been released in EPEL.
 Each branch has a corresponding image tag in the image repository.

+The `develop` branch is for experiments and feature development before they are merged into the master line.
+Use these artifacts and images at your own risk.

 ### Rebuilding the image locally